Robert Smith (musician): Guitar playing

 Smith is considered to be one of the most influential and underrated guitarists of the 20th century.
+In 2022, Andrew Daly of Guitar World ranked him at number four in the "22 guitar heroes who shaped the sound of '80s indie and alternative rock", saying he "set the gold standard for post-punk, goth rock, new wave, and art rock" and praising his "skillful blending of melody and a never-ending desire to genre hop."

-In a 1992 interview with Guitar Player magazine, Smith shared insights from his first guitar lessons—undertaken at the age of 9 years—and his guitar-playing style, as well as his habit of purposely detuning the high "E" (first) string on his guitars.
+In a 1992 interview with Guitar Player, Smith shared insights from his first guitar lessons—undertaken at the age of nine years—and his guitar-playing style, such as alternative tunings as well as his habit of purposely detuning the high "E" (first) string on his guitars.
 Of his first lessons, Smith stated:

 Smith also described his detuning process: "I don't know what it adds, but the guitar just doesn't sound quite right to me normally.
 In the studio, I often defy the tuners, particularly with keyboard overdubs.
 I even change the speed of the tape to detune some parts.
 I think a lot of players presented with the same guitar and told to tune it themselves would come up with something drastically different.
 And the way you play [the guitar] affects the perceived tuning.
 If Porl [Thompson] and I tune together and play the same thing, but he plays hard and I play soft, it will sound completely off."

 Speaking about Wish in 1992, Smith also offered the following input on how detuned instruments played a significant role in the album, and the challenges of capturing the sound live.
 "A lot of things on our record Wish that sound like heavy chorusing are actually just detuned instruments.
 The only drawback to that is onstage it's very confusing sometimes, especially with lots of phasing effects going on.
 It turns into this overwhelming pulsing sound, and you can't hear anything."